So you run your own coaching business. That’s great!

 No two clients are the same.
 And neither will they respond to the same style of coaching as the next.
 That’s why you need to have many different methods of coaching at your disposal so you can address and help the plethora of different personality types that will walk through your doors.

 Before the sessions, think about the personality type and experiences of your client and try to understand where they are coming from.
+The common practice is to provide more value even there is one person.

 Unfortunately, deciding what method works best is in your hands.
 You have to let your knowledge of your client, and of coaching in general, be your guide as you decide what course of action will benefit them best.